calipho-sib/sparql-tutorial-bc-2015/README.md

 # Prerequisites

 * Limited experience with command line tools.
-* Laptop is needed
+* Laptop is needed with Java 1.7 or higher installed
-* Would be great to be familiarized with UniProtKB and/or neXtProt to understand better the use cases, but this is not mandatory.
+* WiFI/internet access is needed for Federated Queries with Wikipedia.
-* WiFI/internet access would be best but fall back solution of having all data/tools on USB sticks is possible.
+* Be familiarized with UniProtKB and/or neXtProt to understand better the use cases would be a plus